Safe Hands Campaign 2021

 Opening of Safe Hands Campaign 2021

-The Safe Hands Campaign will be held as a webinar on 25 March 2021 at 10am.
-The Campaign programme is as follows:
+The Safe Hands Campaign 2021 programme was as follows:

 • Opening Address by Mr Zaqy Mohamad, Senior Minister of State for Manpower

-• Virtual Site Tour of 3M, led by SMS Zaqy Mohamad
+• Screening of Site Tour video at 3M Singapore, led by SMS Zaqy Mohamad

 How to participate in the Safe Hands Campaign 2021

 Pledge your company’s support for Safe Hands to help prevent hand injuries and amputations.
 Be committed to take steps to identify possible machinery hazards, and adopt measures to eliminate or minimise the risks for your workers at the workplace.